-- Teachers can regularly and consistently measure the success of their teaching by how well learners develop their knowledge, skills and understanding considering the End of Year Expectations (EoYE). - Teachers can plan learning opportunities that reflect the needs of children. - Children who are falling behind can be identified and therefore supported to address their needs. - Children who are exceeding expectations can be identified and extended further. - Parents can understand how their child's learning is progressing on a termly basis. - Madressa can gather data to ensure continual improvement.
+- Teachers can regularly and consistently measure the success of their teaching by how well learners develop their knowledge, skills and understanding considering the End of Year Expectations (EoYE). - Teachers can plan learning opportupities that reflect the needs of children. • - Children who are falling behind can be identified and therefore supported to address their needs. - Children who are exceeding expectations can be identified and extended further. • - Parents can understand how their child's learning is progressing on a termly basis. • - Madressa can gather data to ensure continual improvement.
 HOW will we Assess in Madressa?

 1. Teachers will carry out regular ongoing assessment of children as they teach to ensure that the EOYE are met.
 This is called Assessment for Learning.

 Assessment for Learning can be carried out through a variety of activities:

-\Rightarrow Verbal/Written Questioning \Rightarrow A question put up on the board for children to answer
+- Verbal/Written Questioning \Rightarrow

-⇒ Debates⇒ Role Play⇒ Debates⇒ Conservations

-⇒ Worksheets ⇒ Video Recordings

-⇒ Crossword ⇒ Games
+- Debates \Rightarrow

+- Role Play \Rightarrow

+- Worksheets \Rightarrow

+- Crossword \Rightarrow

-⇒ Short pop quizzes
+- Short pop quizzes \Rightarrow

 During assessment for learning activities, teachers will assess children in the areas of:

+\Rightarrow

+\Rightarrow

+\Rightarrow

 - Knowledge and Understanding

 - Skills and Presentation

 - Behaviour and Participation

 Teachers will keep their own records and ensure the age appropriateness of the activities.
 This will help teachers know how well students are learning.
 They will have an opportunity to close any gaps in learning as they go along.

-ASSESSMENT PROCEDURES
+- Video Recordings Games/

+- Learning Logs Observations

+A question put up on the board for children to answer

+\Rightarrow

 2. Teachers will complete a termly report on how children are performing, using the following descriptions: Weak, Average, Good, Very Good

-Cubinat Qur'an Morals, Ethics Beliefs Tanahawa Camamanta Subject Appreciation & History & Actions Teacher's Comments
+Subject Qur'an Appreciation Morals, Ethics & History Beliefs & Actions Teacher's Comments

 Knowledge & Understanding

 Skills & Presentation

 Behaviour & Participation

-Important Note:
+Important Note: oorning Statements for

 Knowledge and Understanding will be assessed against the End of Term/Year Learning Statements for each subject.

 Skills and Presentation will include student's ability to communicate their understanding confidently, present their work coherently and neatly.

 Behaviour and Participation will be based on the demonstration of positive Akhlaq both in and out of class, student's engagement in Madressa and behaviour for learning.
 For the very young classes positive behaviour will be promoted and consistently encouraged through stickers and other rewards whilst for older classes the Madressa Behaviour Management Policy is in force.

 3. Special Projects - [Class 3-10]

 To assess students in their ability to work collaboratively and organise themselves to achieve an objective whilst taking responsibility for their individual and collective learning, madressa will continue to have special projects throughout the year.

-Term 1 - MEH

-Term 2 - BA

-Term 3 - QA
+Term 1 - MEH Term 2 - BA Term 3 - QA

 Teachers will present a topic (or choice of topics) for students to research and offer students their preferred way of demonstrating their understanding.
 For example:

+Powerpoint

+Presentations

+Video Clips

-Powerpoint Posters Plays Presentations Diary Entries Debates
+Posters Diary Entries Newspaper Articles Plays Debates

-Video Clips Newspaper Articles

 The projects will not be graded but they will form a part of the end of term assessment.

-SAFEGUARDING - BASIC PRINCIPLES